 “When I need something, I go to Google.
 I find a company, call them, and if things sound good, I book an appointment.”

 Though this does happen, what made you choose the company you chose?
 Think of the Jared example.
 What made you choose them?
 What will make your potential customer choose you?
-Sometimes SEO and Google AdWords aren’t the best first choice.
+Sometimes SEO and Google AdWords aren’t the best first choice – mostly because people don’t understand the comparison of Google Ads automation tools and software.
+They go it alone, and build their campaigns manually, with no knowledge of scripting or automation.
 It can be an expensive lesson to learn, and questions are likely to arise:

 - “Why did only 1 out 100 people (1% Click Through Rate) actually click on my company?”

 - “Why did only 1 out of 20 people (5% Conversion Rate) actually call me or fill out a form?”